-The terrorist attack on 5 September 1972, in which eleven Israelis, five terrorists and a German police officer were killed, shocked the world public.
+The terrorist attack on 5 September 1972, in which eleven Israelis were assassinated, shocked the world public.
 Photographers working for the journal STERN recorded this event in numerous images.
 The module shows a selection of the most important photographs.
-They are from the analogue archive of the journal including around 15 million photographs, which could be taken over by the Bayerische Staatsbibliothek in 2019.

 Ludwigstrasse 16, 80539 Munich